EthanBonsignori/liri-node-app/README.md

 ### `movie-this <movie-title>` (displays info about entered movie)

 ### `do-what-it-says` (does whatever command is in random.txt file)
+> the `random.txt` file contains a single line with one of the above commands and an argument.
+Edit `random.txt` and run `do-what-it-says` to run whatever command you typed in.

 ---
 ## How to use